uniba-swt/swtbahn-cli/README.md

 * If the user issues `swtbahn config`

 ### Logging Format Notes
 We try to use a consistent logging format in all request handlers.
-Description:
-- Before the first log, validation of request data and server state is performed.
-If validation fails, a log is printed that starts with "Request: ", followed by a phrase that describes the request name.
-Then a " - " and afterwards the reason for why the validation/state check failed.
-- If validation has passed, a log is made that signifies the "start" of processing the request.
-This consists of: "Request: (request name) - (key parameters of the request)".
-For example, if we request to release a certain route, it looks like this: "Request: Release route - route: %s", where "%s" is replaced by the route id that is to be released.
-- During request processing, after the "start" log, there may be further logs.
-These start in the same way, but may have more parameter data.
-And after the parameters, there can be a " - " followed by a string that describes what is currently happening.
-If an error occurs, the log level is LOG_ERR and that is the last log message sent by this request handler (rule: whenever LOG_ERR log is logged by request handler, that is the last log it will make before returning).
+Description of the patter for the request handlers:
+1. Parse form data.
+2. Validate form data.
+If validation fails: make a log on ERROR level and return.
+3. Make a log on NOTICE or INFO level that represents the start of processing.
+4. Process request.
+If processing causes an error, (try to) make a log on the ERROR level and return.
-- At the "end" of the request processing, if there is no error, the "start" log is repeated, but now with " - finished" at the end.
+5. Processing concluded.
+Make a log to indicate this (or failed, respectively), by printing the "start of processing" log from step 3. again, but with " - finished" at the end.

-- Experimental Feature/To be discussed: Some (few) request handlers will not log a separate "start" and "finish" log.
-In that case, they log only one log, which ends on " - done".
-- Some handlers will log on LOG_INFO instead of LOG_NOTICE, primarily trivial "getters", e.g. in the monitor
+For request handlers that "just" return information (getters), the log level in steps 3 and 5 are INFO.
+For request handlers that barely do any "processing" at all; e.g. where only one boolean is updated, they do not have a separate log for start and end of processing.
+They just make one log which ends on "done".

 The above description may be a bit confusing, so lets look at a concrete example.
 Say, we want to change the state of point "point10" to the state "normal".
 We send a request, and from the request handler we will then see the following logs:
 1. Level LOG_NOTICE; Log: "Request: Set point - point: point10 state: normal"